mother-of-all-self-hosting/ansible-role-mastodon/docs/configuring-mastodon.md

 To get started, open the URL with a web browser, and log in to the instance with a user account.

-Since account registration is disabled by default, you need to enable it first by setting `mastodon_sidekiq_environment_variables_hd_auth_local_enable_register` to `false` temporarily in order to create your own account.

 ### Creating users

 #### Creating a user manually